 IMMEDIATE SUPERVISOR Executive Director, Missouri Campus Compact

-The Program Coordinator, Missouri Campus Compact develops and maintains programs and services for the Missouri Campus Compact membership, promoting national initiatives, and searching out and writing grants to benefit the Missouri Campus Compact and members.
+The Program Coordinator, Missouri Campus Compact develops and maintains programs and services for the Missouri Campus Compact membership, promotes national initiatives, and searches out and writes grants to benefit the Missouri Campus Compact and members.
 The Program Coordinator, Missouri Campus Compact manages the mini-grant program, assists with the development of written materials, and responds to phone, email, and in-person inquiries.
 The Program Coordinator, Missouri Campus Compact develops relationships with other state Compact offices to replicate programs and services, where appropriate.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A bachelor’s degree is required.

 Experience: At least one year of full-time work experience (or two years of work experience in community and/or civic engagement is required.
 Previous experience working in a higher education setting is required.
 Grant management and workshop/conference facilitation experience is preferred.